xraypy/xraylarch/_sources/fitting/overview.txt

 most scientific data.
 There is an extensive literature on these topics, with a wealth written on both the theoretical and practical aspects of modeling data.
-One of the more common and general approaches is to use a least-squares analysis, in which a model is adjusted until it matches experimental data such that the sum of squares of the difference between data and model is as small as possible.
+One of the more common and general approaches is to use a least-squares analysis, in which a parameterized model is adjusted until it matches experimental data in the sense that the sum of squares of the difference between data and model is as small as possible.
 Mathematically, this is expressed as

 .. math::